 In 2009, he joined the remix team Audio Assembly.
 Audio Assembly is well-known for their remixes of Kelly Price - "Tired," Whitney Houston – “My Love Is Your Love,” Britney Spears – “Hold It Against Me,” Katy Perry – “ET,” Kimberly Davis – “Twist Of Love,” Taylor Dayne – “Facing A Miracle (Official Anthem of the Gay Games),” and Lady Gaga – “Bad Romance.”

 In 2009, he also began producing and engineering for the legendary DJ/producer Junior Vasquez.
 Joel’s work with Junior includes Sade – “Soldier Of Love,” Whitney Houston – “I Didn’t Know My Own Strength” and “Million Dollar Bill,” Steppenwolf vs. Mighty Dub Katz – “Magic Carpet Ride,” Junior Vasquez – “X” and “If Madonna Calls,” Cyndi Lauper – “Come On Home,” Cher – “Sun Ain’t Gonna Shine Anymore,” and many more.

 In early 2019, Joel received his highest honor, the privilege of working for Barbra Streisand.
 His remix of "Don't Lie To Me" helped the record advance to #8 on the Billboard charts.
-He also worked on the extraordinary "Don't Lie To Me" by dance sensation Grapefruit Sound Lab & Amuka.
+He also worked on the extraordinary "Don't Fall For It" by dance sensation Grapefruit Sound Lab & Amuka.
 He also began collaboration with Billboard Artist of the Decade and dance music legend, Kristine W for a series of remixes and album tracks.
 On several, Joel teamed up with his mentor, Joey Mosk, including the World Pride mix of Kristine's house classic, Land Of The Living!